+It’s been two months since construction started on the city’s antiquated sewer lines.
 Phase one of the project started with E. Cherry Street, and runs to just east of Park Street, and then south on Park to Ash Street.
-Asphalt was removed from those streets late last week, and work began in earnest this week on Cherry Street.

-Phase 2 of the project will include reconstruction of Ash Street, from Park Street to Ann Street, Ann Street from Ash to Beech Street, and Linda Street from the Beech Street intersection.
+Phase 2 of the project is reconstruction of Ash Street, from Park Street to Ann Street, Ann Street from Ash to Beech Street, and Linda Street from the Beech Street intersection.

-Phase 3 will be water main construction along Muskegon Street from Red Hawk Drive to the well fields.
+Phase 3 is main construction along Muskegon Street from Red Hawk Drive to the well fields.

-Phase 4 will include sanitary sewer lining and spot repairs around the city.
+Phase 4 includes sanitary sewer lining and spot repairs around the city.

 One of the main reasons for the reconstruction project was to minimize groundwater infiltration to the sewer.
 “We were treating so much groundwater at the plant, and it has significantly dropped just since some of the repairs have been made,” explained Stressman.